-Data for this indicator are published in a number of reports, including annually in the National Indigenous Reform Agreement and National Healthcare Agreement performance information reports (which are available on the Productivity Commission website) and the Australia's mothers and babies reports, and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report, the Health and Welfare of Australia's Aboriginal and Torres Strait Islander Peoples and the Overcoming Indigenous Disadvantage reports.
+Data for this indicator are published in a number of reports, including annually in the National Indigenous Reform Agreement and National Healthcare Agreement performance information reports (which are available on the Productivity Commission website) and the Australia's mothers and babies reports, and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report, and the Overcoming Indigenous Disadvantage: key indicators reports (e.g. SCRGSP 2016).

-Interpretability: Supporting information on the quality and use of the NPDC, including information on the quality of Indigenous status data, is published annually in Australia's mothers and babies (AIHW 2017) and in the Data Quality Statement for the NPDC.
+Interpretability:Supporting information on the quality and use of the NPDC, including information on the quality of Indigenous status data, is published annually in the AIHW's Australia's mothers and babies report (Appendices A and D in the 2016 edition) (AIHW 2017) and in the Data Quality Statement for the NPDC.